Learn how to build

 I love the concept, but I’m not a big fan of set time periods.
 From a practical standpoint, you just aren’t going to stop right in the middle of whatever you’re doing.
 There is nothing more annoying than a timer going off when you’re deep in thought on a key task.

 I still like the concept of using a time goal, though, since it helps keep you focused.
 But a task goal is even better.
 Take a break at the end of a chapter or after reading fifteen pages.
 That kind of goal is a reward for getting your work done—and you won’t be tempted to goof off until a timer goes off.

 The length and time of breaks will depend on the type of work and how you feel.
 Sometimes you’ll be in a groove and you’ll want to keep rolling.
 Other times you may need more frequent breaks.

 Try setting small task goals and rewarding yourself with breaks.
 You’ll work more efficiently, and you’ll be more focused as you check off your tasks.

 Have a sense of urgency

-Urgency is usually associated with stress, but I prefer to think of it as something that can help keep you calm.
-Urgency for students should be a feeling of awareness of what you have to do, what’s coming up, how much time you have, and how much time you need to get it done.
+Urgency is usually associated with stress, but I prefer to think of it as something that will keep you calm.
+Urgency for students should be a feeling of awareness.
+Awareness of what you have to do, what’s coming up, how much time you have, and how much time you need to get it done.

 It’s that little voice in your head that tells you to keep moving forward.
 It actually removes stress because it ensures that you always stay ahead.
 Never let your sense of urgency rest.

-Here’s an example: I’m an instrument rated pilot.
-When you’re flying in the clouds, bad things can happen quickly.
+Here’s an example: I’m a pilot and own a small plane.
+When you’re flying in the clouds, bad things can happen.
+Quickly.
 If there’s ever a place to stay ahead of your work, it’s up there.
 When I was learning to fly, my instructor taught me to always repeat these three words: